-The decal needs to be placed on or near the battery box for future service reference.
+Place the decal on or near the battery box for future service reference.
 One 5/16 in. and one 3/8 in. hex nut is supplied per battery for wing nut replacement.
 Metric hex nuts are not supplied.

-OUTBOARD INSTALLATION BATTERY CABLE CONNECTIONS
+BATTERY CABLE CONNECTIONS